CumulusNetworks/docs/content/cumulus-vx/Advanced-Configuration.md

 To convert the topology, change the ports on leaf01 and leaf02 (spine01 does not require any port changes) and create the server01 and server 02 virtual servers.

-For Virtualbox and Vagrant or KVM-QEMU and Vagrant, you can run the topology converter to convert the topology.
+For VirtualBox and Vagrant or KVM-QEMU and Vagrant, you can run the topology converter to convert the topology.
 See {{<link url="#run-the-topology-converter" text="Run the Topology Converter">}} section below.

 ### Change the Ports